University of Tartu: Doctoral studies

 Around 120 doctoral degrees are defended annually, which make up more than half of the total number in Estonia.
-The language of instruction for most of the PhD programmes (35) is English.
-Four programmes at least partly have Estonian as a medium of instruction.
-These programmes are: Estonian and Finno-Ugric Linguistics, Law, History, and Pharmacy.

-In addition, over 45,000 learners typically enroll in lifelong learning courses each year.
+The University of Tartu has 1,130 doctoral students, around 30% of them international.
+The University of Tartu offers eight doctoral programmes, which are coordinated by faculty-based centres for doctoral studies.
+Each programme contains multiple specialities offered by the faculty.
+Doctoral studies are provided by the Faculty of Arts and Humanities, the Faculty of Social Sciences, the Faculty of Medicine, and the Faculty of Science and Technology.
+From the 2022/2023 academic year, doctoral student places will mainly be offered as state-funded junior research fellow positions.

+Continuing education

+As the largest provider of continuing education in Estonia, the University of Tartu offers around 1,200 courses per year to more than 39,000 participants.

 Rankings and reputation

-The QS World University Rankings ranked the University of Tartu 296st in the world in 2023, and the top-ranked university in the Baltics.
+The QS World University Rankings ranked the University of Tartu 358th in the world in 2024, and the top-ranked university in the Baltics.
 The university is also ranked 3rd in the Emerging Europe and Central Asia region.
 The Times Higher Education World University Rankings placed it in the 251–300 range among world universities.
 It is the only university in the Baltic countries to place among the top 200 universities in Europe.
-UT belongs to top 1% of world's most cited universities in 10 research areas.
+UT belongs to top 1% of world's most cited universities in 15 research areas.

 University of Tartu also won first place in Central and Eastern Europe by a number of venture capital money raised by the unicorn startups founded by its alumni.

 Alumni

-According to the university, as of 2016, Tartu alumni comprise 100% of Estonian judges; 99% of Estonian doctors, dentists, and pharmacists; 95% of Estonian judicial prosecutors; 87% of members of the Estonian Bar Association; 60% of the ministers in the Estonian government; and 40% of the members of the Riigikogu (Estonian Parliament).
+According to the university, as of 2016, Tartu alumni account for 100% of Estonian judges; 99% of Estonian doctors, dentists, and pharmacists; 95% of Estonian judicial prosecutors; 87% of members of the Estonian Bar Association; 60% of the ministers in the Estonian government; and 40% of the members of the Riigikogu (Estonian Parliament).